andybala/curiousily.github.com/_posts/2016-10-11-predicting-house-prices.markdown

 It seems that the grade, location (lat, long), square feet are important factors for deciding the price of a house.

-# Fitting a xgbTree tree model
+# Fitting a xgbTree model

 That was a good first attempt.
 Ok, it wasn't even good.
 So, can we do better?
 Let's try an ensemble of boosted trees.
 For good intro to boosted trees see: [Introduction to Boosted Trees](https://xgboost.readthedocs.io/en/latest/model.html).